Nata25/ts-playground/modules/README.md

-A demonstration of using modules in TypeScript.
+## Modules in TypeScript

-Here're example of exporting an interface, classes (with and without `new` keyword) as well as default and named exports.
+Here're the examples of exporting an interface, classes (with and without `new` keyword) as well as default and named exports.

 All these can be run in Node.js environment using command `node js/script.js`.